The Astonished Heart (film)

 The Astonished Heart is a 1950 British drama film directed by Terence Fisher and Antony Darnborough.
 Starring Celia Johnson, Noël Coward, and Margaret Leighton, the film is based on Coward's play The Astonished Heart from his cycle of ten plays, Tonight at 8.30.

 Inspired by the great success of the 1945 film Brief Encounter, which also had been adapted from Tonight at 8:30, Coward agreed to have The Astonished Heart produced as a motion picture.
 As with the previous film, Coward also wrote the screenplay.
 Production began in 1949 and featured not only Noël Coward in one of his rare film appearances, but also actor-singer Graham Payn in a supporting role.
 The Astonished Heart was released in 1950 to indifferent reviews and was a commercial failure.

+The title is taken from a passage in the Bible : "The LORD shall smite thee with madness, and blindness, and astonishment of heart", referenced by the lead character.

 Plot

-The film follows the growing obsession of a psychiatrist (Coward) for an impulsive younger woman (Leighton) and the resulting tragedy this leads to.

-The doctor quotes : "The LORD shall smite thee with madness, and blindness, and astonishment of heart," foreshadowing his path while making reference to the movie title.

-The May–December affair between a psychiatrist and young blonde destroys his seemingly blissful relationship with his wife (Celia Johnson).
-In the end, Dr. Christian Faber's obsession with his beautiful mistress, Leonora Vail, leads him to commit suicide by jumping from the roof of the block of flats where he was living with his wife, and also where he conducted business with his partner Tim and assistant Susan.
-He lives long enough to ask for Leonora, but when she comes to his deathbed he does not know her, and thinks she is his wife (Barbara).
+The film is about a psychiatrist, Faber, who begins an affair with Leonora, a former schoolfriend of his wife Barbara, and the effects upon all of them of the love triangle, until the affair ends in acrimony and tragedy.